Skip to main content

 Plasmodesmata Structure

 Plasmodesmata is a tube linking one cell to another.
-Surrounding the open space of the tube is a membrane and running in the center is the desmotubule, which consists of tightly packed endoplasmic reticulum (ER).
+Surrounding the open space of the tube is a membrane, and running in the center is the desmotubule, which consists of tightly packed endoplasmic reticulum (ER).
 The ER is continuous between the two cells.
 Between the desmotubule and the membrane is the cytoplasmic sleeve, where most transfer of molecules occurs.
 The sleeve contains various structures, such as actin and myosin, which provide contractile forces that aid in transport.

 What is plasmodesmata?